The EFA Rep

 High Schools | Subsidized Admission Fee

-High schools may purchase admission at a heavily subsidized rate for most works of art.
-Admission costs $2 per student for performances and $100 per school for the Cross Currents: The Art of Japanese Woodblock Prints traveling exhibition.
-Admission is free for docent-guided tours of Legendary: New Perspectives On The Kalamazoo Institute Of Arts Collection.
+High schools may purchase tickets at a heavily subsidized rate for most works of art.
+Admission costs $2 per student for performances and $100 per school for the Kalamazoo Calendar Project traveling exhibition.
+Admission is free for docent-guided tours of Washi Transformed: New Expressions in Japanese Paper and Future Now: Virtual Sneakers to Cutting-Edge Kicks.

 High schools receive educational prep materials, but the bus rebate does not apply.